 Steve is currently the Director of the North Carolina Solar Center at NC State University in Raleigh, NC where he works to develop new programs in renewable energy, clean transportation, green building, and energy efficiency technologies.
 He has over 18 years of experience in energy policy, including time as the Director for Government Relations and Grid-Tied Markets at Xantrex Technology Inc. and as the Director of State Programs and Policy at the national Solar Energy Industries Association (SEIA).
 Steve has been an IREC board member since 2001, and is also on the boards of the North Carolina Sustainable Energy Association (NCSEA) and the North Carolina GreenPower organization.
 He is a past board member of the U.S. Combined Heat and Power Association (USCHPA).
 Steve is the proud father of two boys and a girl and lives with his wife, Tricia, in Cary, NC.

 Karl has more than 20 years experience in electricity policy and regulation, emerging energy markets development, clean energy technology development, and the implementation of sustainability principles.
+Currently, he’s the executive director ofr the Pace Energy and Climate Center in White Plains, NY.
 Karl chairs the board for the Center for Resource Solutions and helped create the “Green-e” Certification program for renewable energy products.
 His past positions include: Deputy Assistant Secretary at the U.S. Department of Energy; Commissioner, Texas Public Utility Commission; Sustainability Leader with NatureWorks, LLC; and Managing Director & Principal, Rocky Mountain Institute.
 A graduate of Texas A&M University with a Bachelor of Business Administration degree in Business Management, Karl is an attorney (University of Texas Law School, J.D. with Honors) with post-doctorate degrees in environmental (LL.M., Pace University School of Law) and military law (LL.M., U.S. Army Judge Advocate General’s School).
 Karl has taught law at the University of Houston Law Center and the U.S. Military Academy at West Point.
 A veteran of more than 12 years in the U.S. Army, he served as an Armored Cavalry officer and member of the Judge Advocate General’s Corps, and is Airborne- and Ranger-qualified.
 Married for more than 33 years to his wife, Pam, Karl is the proud father of three grown children and grandfather of Avery Victoria Rábago.